 - Open Safari >Preferences > Security and Deselect “Allow all other plug-ins”

-It is quite possible that Safari doesn’t give you enough time to do any of the steps above and crashes before you can take care of the above.
+It is entirely possible that Safari doesn’t give you enough time to do any of the steps above and crashes before you can take care of the above.

 - Open your Finder App

-- Click on Go > Go To Folder.
+- Click on Go > Go To Folder

-- Type in “~Library/Safari/Extensions”.
+- Type in “~Library/Safari/Extensions.”
 Drag the folder out to your desktop.
 If you don’t have any extensions installed, it will say file not found.
-Proceed to the next step.
+Proceed to the next step

-- Next we will tackle the cache files
+- Next, we will tackle the cache files

 - Type in “~Library/Caches/com.apple.Safari”.
-In the folder locate the db file and drag it to trash.
+In the folder locate the db file and drag it to trash

-- Don’t worry about putting the file to trash, as the application will create a new set of cache files when it starts.
+- Don’t worry about putting the file to trash, as the application will create a new set of cache files when it starts

-Now that you have tackled the Extension files and the Cache files, Go ahead and give it a try with Safari.
-If your extensions were the culprit this should pretty much resolve your issues.
+Now that you have tackled the Extension files and the Cache files, go ahead and give it a try with Safari.
+If your extensions were the culprit, this should pretty much resolve your issues.

 The only way to find out the one is to enable one extension at a time till you find the culprit.
 It is painful, but we don’t know another way to tackle this issue.

-Our thinking around this step is that there is a chance that your preferences file for Safari is some how corrupted.
+Our thinking around this step is that there is a chance that your preferences file for Safari is somehow corrupted.
 This step will remove the corrupt files.
 Please note that this is pretty safe and will not cause any problems on your Mac.

 A corrupt preference file also can cause other Safari experience problems.
-The most common one is that it will not allow you to use the “Share” feature in Safari.
+The most common one is that it will not allow you to use the “Share” feature in Safari

-- Open your Activity Monitor Utility by following Finder > Applications > Utilities > Activity Monitor.
+- Open your Activity Monitor Utility by following Finder > Applications > Utilities > Activity Monitor

 - Click on View > My Processes